 Social Security: Distributism favors the elimination of social security on the basis that it further alienates Man by making him more dependent on and subject to the government.

-Production and Services
+Production and Services in Distributism

 Society of Artisans: Distributism promotes an emphasis on small business, promotion of local culture, and favoring of small production over capitalistic mass production.
 Not promoting a return to pre-Industrial Revolution living and conditions, but a more localized ownership of production of manufactured goods and food.